nalgeon/sqlean/docs/text.md

 A rich set of string functions, from `slice`, `contains` and `count` to `split_part`, `trim` and `repeat`.

-Provides 25 functions, many of which are postgres-compatible (i.e. they have the same alias and logic as in PostgreSQL).
+Many of the functions are Postgres-compatible (i.e. they have the same alias and logic as in PostgreSQL).
 It can be useful when migrating from SQLite to PostgreSQL or vice versa.

+Provides Unicode-aware functions for changing text case (upper, lower, title), plus a custom nocase collation.

-Note that some unicode-related functions like `upper` and `lower` are in the separate [`unicode`](unicode.md) extension.
-Regular expression functions are in the separate [`regexp`](regexp.md) extension.
+Regular expression functions are in the separate [regexp](regexp.md) extension.

 ## Substrings and slicing